jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-21-sport-car-in-webgl.markdown

 	});
 ```

 Now we add the arches.
-In fact, they are torus which are half in the ground, so the visible part looks like an arche.
+In fact, they are torus which are half in the ground, so the
+visible part looks like an arche.
-We put 5 of them along the Z axis. they are all aligned to give an kindof road.
+We put 5 of them along the Z axis.
+They are all aligned to give a kindof road.
 ```.castShadow(true)``` make the 3D object as casting shadow.
 Always a nice trick to enhance realism.

 ```